ConsenSysDiligence/smart-contract-best-practices/docs/recommendations.md

 Here, `Game` contract will make an internal call to `Charity.donate()`.
 This transaction won't show up in the transaction list of `Charity`.
 Even if we will look at the `Game` transaction, we will only know the amount that the player spent to buy coins, not the amount that went to the `Charity` contract.

-It is possible to fix both issues using events.
+It is possible to fix both issues via events.
 An event is a convenient way to log something that happened in the contract.
-Events that were emitted stay in the blockchain along with other contract data and they are available for future audit.
+Events that were emitted stay in the blockchain along with the other contract data and they are available for future audit.
 Here is how to fix an example with events.

 ```sol
 contract Charity